iamrdk21/Website1/aboutme.md

 <p class="about-text">
 <span class="fa fa-heart about-icon"></span>
 &nbsp;I have numerous hobbies other than reading.
 Sketching is one of them.
-You can check out my pen, pencil and digital sketches in my <a target='_blank' href="https://www.instagram.com/iamrdk21">Instagram</a> story highlights.
+You can check out my pen, pencil and digital sketches <a href="https://www.inchoate.me/sketches/">here</a> or you could find them in my <a target='_blank' href="https://www.instagram.com/iamrdk21">Instagram</a> story highlights.
 I love solving puzzles and Rubik's Cube.
 My fastest time for Rubik's cube is 42 sec.
 I'm working on it and I might be able to bring it under 30 sec by the next month.
 I love riding my bike.
 And lastly, I've developed an interest in beatboxing which I think is pretty amazing.
 </p>

 <p class="about-text">